 The Kalman filter system can be stated in both continuous and discrete time.
-Within this work, we focus on the discrete time version given by where x, u, X_x , y and X_y are vectors and A, B and C are matrices, see also Figure 9.1 for a corresponding block diagram.
+Here, we focus on the discrete time version given by where x, u, X_x , y and X_y are vectors and A, B and C are matrices, see also Figure 9.1 for a corresponding block diagram.
 Here, we suppose the following to hold: